3800 Degrees: Artwork

-The artwork is presented as a pin and pixel old-school cover art, paying homage to the artwork of Juvenile's 400 Degreez.
+The artwork is presented as a Pen and Pixel old-school cover art, paying homage to the artwork of Juvenile's 400 Degreez.
 It shows YoungBoy in front of the Horace Wilkinson Bridge while gripping several chains, all while surrounded by fire.
 Street signs for Chippewa St & N 38th St can also be seen, paying homage to YoungBoy's hometown.

 Critical reception

 3800 Degrees received generally positive reviews from critics.
 Paul Simpson from AllMusic stated that "[3800 Degrees] sounds like it could've come out on Cash Money circa 2000."
 The review was concluded as Simpson stated that the mixtape consists "of concise, aggressive blasts of energy," and "is one of YoungBoy's more potent efforts."
 Nadine Smith from Pitchfork wrote that "3800 Degrees is more concise than many of YoungBoy's frequently meandering albums.
 With its compact style and classic sound, it is more critic-friendly and more appealing to old head haters."
 Smith felt that while "He's not always fast or especially clever in his wordplay", "YoungBoy's bars are frequently dense, delivered with an almost demonic energy; he crams his words into spaces where other rappers might need a breath."
 Concluding the review, Smith noted, "3800 Degrees is a culmination of—and a direct statement about—his ethos as an artist and individual.
 The surface may change, but the hustle at the heart of it all is timeless."

 Raphael Helfand of The Fader noted that while the mixtape is "far from Youngboy's most impressive project to date", it proves that the rapper can release a better project a month "than most could make in a year".